Guide to Australian Wine Tours, Wine Trails, Wineries, Festivals and Locations

-There are Australian Wineries in Every State
+There are Fabulous Wineries in Every Australian State

 Wine in Australia originated in 1788 when Captain Arthur Phillip, of the first fleet from Britain brought wine vine cuttings into Australia.
 The first vines planted died because of the unsuitable soil.
 But John MacArthur planted vines in the now-famous Hunter Valley region and later plantings in Victoria and South Australia saw the first wine for sale domestically by the 1820s.
 Today, the Hunter Valley is one of the world`s most famous wine growing regions.
 In 1831, the viticulturist James Busby undertook a 3 month 3-month tour of France and Spain and collected 543 vine cuttings (about 360 of which survived).